Jamestown, North Carolina: Education

 In 1907 the North Carolina General Assembly enacted a law providing for the creation and maintenance of public high schools in each county.
 Jamestown Public School, a union school, was built and became the "best equipped school" in Guilford County, with dormitories for boarding students.
 In 1914 the school was destroyed by fire, but a new building was completed the next year.
 This building now stands in the heart of Jamestown and houses the Jamestown Public Library.

 The school grew steadily, and a new high school complex in Jamestown was opened in September 1959.
 The new high school was named for Lucy Coffin Ragsdale because of her dedication and interest to public school education in Jamestown.
 The first principal of Ragsdale High School was T.G.
 Madison, followed by Steve Dalton.
 Kathryn Rogers was the third principal in the history of the school.
 Ragsdale is one of 26 high schools in Guilford County Schools.
 The areas that are zoned to Ragsdale's district include areas of northeastern High Point, southeast Jamestown, and the Adams Farm/Sedgefield area of Greensboro.
-The school's current principal is Jim Gibson.
+The school's current principal is Noel Keener.

 Millis Road Elementary School opened in the fall of 1961.
 The first enrollment included 360 students, 12 teachers, a part-time librarian, and one principal.
 The intent of it being built was to relieve overcrowding in the Jamestown district.
 Even though the school originally had a capacity for 560 students, it at one time served a student body of 792.
 When the neighboring Pilot Elementary opened in the fall of 1996, the student body decreased to 330.
 Current enrollment is 515 students.

 A variety of organizational patterns have been tried at the school, beginning with first through sixth grade, later third through fifth grade and the present pre-K through fifth grade.
 Millis Road students are participating in seminars led by teachers and specialists using Paidela techniques and methods.
 Millis Road is located in District 5 of the Guilford County School System.

 To compensate for the town's growth, Jamestown has since built two more elementary schools and one more middle school.
 A community college, Guilford Technical Community College, provides local adults with a higher education.